vishalv-spektra/Hybrid-Identity-with-Entra-ID/Labfiles/Lab02-Setup-SSPR.md

 1. On the **Sign in** page, enter **`msnider@xxxxxx.onmicrosoft.com` (1)** and then select **Next (2)**.

-    >**Note**: Replace xxxx with the tenantname provided in the lab credentials.
+    >**Note**: Replace xxxx with the tenant name provided in the lab credentials.

     ![](../media/L2T3S2-0903.png)

 1. On the **Enter password** page, enter **Pa55-w.rd!** or the password that you have entered and then select **Sign in**.

-    > **Note**: If prompted with MFA, please follow the below steps or skip the steps and continue from step 13 if MFA is already enabled.
+    > **Note**: If prompted with MFA, please follow the steps below or skip the steps and continue from step 13 if MFA is already enabled.

 1. At the **Let's keep your account secure** prompt, select **Next** thrice